 What Route Did the Exodus Take?

 The Exodus route began at Rameses.
-The Israelites left Egypt and moved toward Succoth.
-They then turned toward Pi-hahiroth, which served as the crossing point at the Red Sea.
+The Israelites left Egypt and moved toward Succoth, then turned toward Pi-hahiroth, the crossing point at the Red Sea.

 A hard-won escape, shaped by challenge and bold faith, led into the harsh testing corridor of the Sinai Wilderness.

 From there, the path bent between the Gulf of Suez and the Gulf of Aqaba.
-This highlights the geographical significance of the route.
 Travelers faced dry and rugged ground where each mile demanded endurance.

 The journey from Rameses to the Wilderness of Sin took about 31 days.
 The full trek to Mount Sinai took roughly 60 days in total.

 Each turn carried the people farther from oppression and closer to freedom.
-This path serves as a historical reminder that liberation often moves through difficult desert spaces before reaching its final destination.
+This path stands as a historical reminder that liberation often moves through difficult desert spaces before reaching its final destination.

 Key Stops on the Egypt to Canaan Route

 A handful of stops stand out as major turning points along the route.
-Succoth marks the first break from bondage.
-Its true significance lies in that initial, bold step into freedom.
+Succoth marks the first break from bondage, and its true significance lies in that initial, bold step into freedom.

 Near Pi-hahiroth, the path narrows beside the sea.
-This location reinforces the idea that liberation often demands faith before an actual rescue occurs.
+This location reinforces the idea that liberation often demands faith before rescue arrives.

 Elim offered much-needed refreshment.
-The site provided twelve springs and plenty of shade after harsh travel.
-It was an essential mercy for weary travelers.
+According to the Book of Exodus, the site provided twelve springs and plenty of shade after harsh travel, making it an essential mercy for weary travelers.

 In the Wilderness of Sin, unexpected provision appeared.
 Manna and quail fell from heaven to sustain the massive camp.